drhsqlite/pikchr/doc/macro.md

 place of any subsquent occurrance of the identifier that is the macro name.
 The macro name can occur anywhere.
 The substitution is performed by the lexical analyzer, before tokens are identified and sent into the parser.
+Note this distinction:  The "`define`" statement used to create a new macro is recognized by the parser, but the expansion of the macro is subsequent text happens in the lexical analyzer.

 ## Parameters